blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Parables.md

 - Parable of Relativity
 	- The parable of analogy

+- Parable of Deceit #rough
+	- People tend to believe wrong things until they hit a hard disagreement
+	- This is because truths are not completely known in reality
+	- And some things are not even in the space of dichotomies
+	- And when the brain accepts many things from a set of concepts as true and neutral, it is likely to gloss over the fact that some of these concepts are false or evil
+	- Example 1:
+		- Reading the Bible (Personal Experience)

 **My Philosophy** #rough #post
 My philosophy is founded on two basic principles, that is: